ThiagoBarradas/runscope-vss-ext/README.md

 Parameters include:
 - **Trigger URL**: Trigger URL from Bucket or individual test case.
 This URL starts a new test execution.
 [Click here to read more](https://www.runscope.com/docs/api-testing/integrations/)
-- **Access Token**: API Key to authenticate in Runscope API and make pulling to wait results.
+- **API Key**: API Key to authenticate in Runscope API and make pulling to wait results.
 [Click here to read more](https://www.runscope.com/docs/api-testing/circleci/#api-key)

 ## Release notes